 An area of emerging importance in statistics is the analysis of High Dimension Low Sample Size (HDLSS) data.
 This area can be viewed as a subset of multivariate analysis, where the dimension d of the data vectors is larger (often much larger) than the sample size n (the number of data vectors available).
-There is a strong need for HDLSS methods in the areas of genetic micro-array analysis (usually a very few cases, where many gene expression levels have been measured), chemometrics (typically a small population of high dimensional spectra) and medical image analysis (a small population of 3-d shapes represented by vectors of many parameters).
-Classical multivariate analysis is useless in HDLSS contexts, because the first step in the traditional approach is to "sphere the data," by multiplying by the root inverse of the covariance matrix, which does not exist (because the covariance is not of full rank).
+There is a strong need for HDLSS methods in the areas of genetic micro-array analysis (usually a very few cases, where many gene expression levels have been measured, see for example Perou et al. (1999)), chemometrics (typically a small population of high dimensional spectra, see for example Marron, Wendelberger and Kober (2004)) and medical image analysis (a small population of 3-d shapes represented by vectors of many parameters, see for example Yushkevich, Pizer, Joshi and Marron (2001) and Koch, Marron and Chen (2004), and text classification (here there are typically many more cases, and also far more features, see for example Zhang and Oles (2001) and Peng and McCallum (2004)).
+Classical multivariate analysis is useless (i.e. fails completely to give a meaningful analysis) in HDLSS contexts, because the first step in the traditional approach is to sphere the data, by multiplying by the root inverse of the covariance matrix, which does not exist (because the covariance is not of full rank).
 Thus HDLSS settings are a large fertile ground for the re-invention of almost all types of statistical inference.

 In this paper, the focus is on two class discrimination, with class labels +1 and -1.
 A clever and powerful discrimination method is the Support Vector Machine (SVM), proposed by Vapnik (1982, 1995).
 The SVM is introduced graphically in Figure 1 below.
 See Burges (1998) for an easily accessible introduction.
+It is useful to understand the SVM from a number of other additional viewpoints as well, see Cristianini and Shawe-Taylor (2000), Hastie, Tibshirani and Friedman (2001) and Schölkopf and Smola (2002).
 See Howse, Hush and Scovel (2002) for a recent overview of related mathematical results, including performance bounds.
 The first contribution of the present paper is a novel view of the performance of the SVM, in HDLSS settings, via projecting the data onto the normal vector of the separating hyperplane.
-This view reveals substantial "data piling" at the "margin" (defined below), as shown for example in Figure 2.
+This view reveals substantial data piling, which means that many of these projections (onto the normal direction vector) are the same, i. e. the projection coefficients are identical.
+For the SVM, data piling is common in HDLSS contexts because the support vectors (which tend to be very numerous in higher dimensions) all pile up at the boundaries of the margin when projected in this direction (as seen below in Figure 3).
+The extreme example of data piling appears in Figure 2.